aws-samples/scaletest-o3de-multiplayer-sample/README.md

 * [Docker](https://docs.docker.com/desktop/windows/install/) installed
 * Python3 installed
 * The [AWS CDK v2](https://docs.aws.amazon.com/cdk/v2/guide/home.html) installed and configured
+* The source code for a working O3DE multiplayer project, such as [O3DE MultiplayerSample](https://github.com/o3de/o3de-multiplayersample)

 ### Create a Virtualenv
 To manually create a virtualenv, from the root of this project run: